Dating as a Single Mom: 15 Expert Tips to Balance Love and Parenting

 5. Prepare for Emotional Ups and Downs

-Talking about your emotions with someone is necessary, and for this case, its best to speak to friends, but a therapist or even your spouse can be a great option too.
+Talking about your emotions with someone is necessary, and in this case, it’s best to speak to friends, but a therapist or even your spouse can be a great option too.
 You will almost certainly be able to manage your emotional roller coaster with confidence if you have a supportive and encouraging person to listen to you.

 6. Introduce Your Kids Gradually